homemade applesauce in a glass serving cup on an apple themed tablecloth

 Maple syrup

 Once fall arrives I hit the maple syrup hard.
 Maple syrup is a natural pairing for apples and squashes.
-It’s fantastic in baked goods and it can be used as a unique ingredient in a savory dish like our PORK CHOPS APPLES AND ONIONS.
+It’s fantastic in baked goods and it can be used as a unique ingredient in a savory dish like our PORK APPLES AND ONIONS.

 You need to get the real stuff though.
 Especially in cooking you should use 100% pure maple syrup, not the other stuff commonly found on grocery shelves.
 You are going to know which is real and which is not by the price tag.